Vistula–Bug offensive

-The Vistula–Bug offensive from July 13 to August 28, 1915, was a major Central Powers offensive during World War I on the Eastern Front to defeat the forces of the Russian army in South Poland and Galicia.
+The Vistula–Bug offensive from July 13 to August 28, 1915, was a major Central Powers offensive with the decisive role of the German Imperial Army during World War I on the Eastern Front to defeat the forces of the Russian army in South Poland and Galicia.

 Background

-The German Great General Staff and the Austro-Hungarian Army High Command paid great attention to the actions of the Army Group of Field Marshal A. von Mackensen, which was to play the role of the southern blade of the “scissors” that cut off the Russian armies from the escape routes to Brest-Litovsk.
-On July 11, A. von Mackensen received a directive to go on the offensive from July 15–16, first with the forces of the Army of the Bug, and then with the 11th and 4th armies.
+The German General Staff and the Austro-Hungarian Army High Command paid great attention to the actions of the Army Group of Field Marshal A. von Mackensen, which was to play the role of the southern blade of the “scissors” that cut off the Russian armies from the escape routes to Brest-Litovsk.
+On July 11, A. von Mackensen received a directive to go on the offensive from July 15–16, first with the forces of the Army of the Bug, and then with the 11th and 4th Armies.
 The main blow was delivered on both banks of the Wieprz River to capture Russian positions on the Wolica and Voislavka rivers.
-To the right, the Bug army advanced on the Hill, to the left, the Austro-Hungarian 4th Army, to Lublin.
+To the right, the Army of the Bug advanced on the Hill, to the left, the Austro-Hungarian 4th Army, to Lublin.
 The operation was supported by active actions: from the left flank - by the army of Colonel-General Remus von Woyrsch against Russian positions from Pilica to the Vistula, from the right flank - by crossing the Bug and advancing to Vladimir-Volynsky of the Austro-Hungarian 1st Army.

-The task of the armies of the left flank of the Northwestern Front (4th, 3rd and 13th) was to prevent the breakthrough of the Central Powers to Brest-Litovsk and ensure the evacuation of Warsaw.
-The left flank of the 13th army on the Bug River is provided by the 8th Army of the Southwestern Front (Russian Empire).
+The task of the 4th, 3rd and 13th Armies on the left flank of the Northwestern Front was to prevent the breakthrough of the Central Powers to Brest-Litovsk and ensure the evacuation of Warsaw.
+The left flank of the 13th Army on the Bug River is provided by the 8th Army of the Southwestern Front (Russian Empire).
 The right flank of the 4th Army on the western bank of the Vistula was supported by the 2nd Army, which was defending the approaches to Warsaw.
 By the directive of the Stavka of July 5, it was precisely the southern front of the armies of the North-Western Front that was considered as the arena of the main and decisive blow of the German and Austro-Hungarian troops.
-However, the events on the Narew River on July 1915 shook this confidence.
+However, the events on the Narew River in July 1915 shook this confidence.

 The armies of A. von Mackensen did not have such a rich supply of shells as the army group of Max von Gallwitz, but they could provide both the conduct of defensive operations and try to break through fortified positions.
 By the beginning of July, the Russian armies from the Vistula to the Bug were supplied with ammunition to a degree that made it possible to conduct defensive and offensive battles for a short time.